 if your baby has not yet been born.

-To make sure methylergonovine is safe for you, tell your doctor if you have:
+To make sure Methergine is safe for you, tell your doctor if you have:

 liver or kidney disease; or

-You should not use methylergonovine during your pregnancy.
-This medicine is to be used only after delivery of your baby.
+You should not use Methergine during your pregnancy.
+Methergine is to be used only after delivery of your baby.